yakanet/battledev-junit/README.md

 > Tips: If you are using Intellij, you can use the green arrow in the [SampleRunnerTest](src/test/kotlin/com/github/yakanet/battledev/junit/SampleRunnerTest.kt) file and enjoy the JUnit report integrated in Intellij.

 > Tips: If you only use one technology, you can delete the others folders in the src/main folder to speed up the compilation time.

+## Todo

+- [ ] Debug mode for Python (pdb ?)
+- [ ] Debug mode for PHP (Xdebug)
+- [ ] Allow using directly the URL link for the sample file (instead of download the file and set the location on the filesystem)
+- [ ] Externalize Executor, zipSamplePath, and showOutput in a dedicated configuration file